KayFrimp/alx-higher_level_programming/0x00-python-hello_world/README.md

 4. 4-print_float.py - Prints a floating value with only 2 decimal points.

 5. 5-print_string.py - print 3 times a string stored in a variable str, followed by its first 9 characters.

+6. 6-concat.py - Concatenates two strings in variables, str1 and str2.